What is Rucking? – Complete Guide to Rucking in 2023

 What Is Rucking?

-Rucking is a workout that involves walking while carrying a weighted rucksack/backpack.
+Rucking is an exercise, rooted from military training, that involves walking a set distance while carrying a weighted rucksack/backpack.
 Sometimes referred to as ‘foot marching‘, Rucking is a workout that improves your cardiovascular system and strengthens your muscles.

-‘Ruckers,’ as its proponents are known, place a free weight in a rucksack and carry it as they walk outdoors.
+‘Ruckers,’ place a free weight in a rucksack and carry it as they walk outdoors.
 You can use almost anything to increase resistance, from gym plates (aka ruck plates – Learn more about ruck plates and how to choose the right one for you) to water bottles, books or any heavy items you might find around the home.
+I’ve compiled a complete list of things around your home that you can add to your backpack to start rucking to help you get started.

 It’s unfortunate that some people who start rucking tend to stop after a few tries as they start rucking with such heavy weights in hopes of seeing results quickly.
-Having noticed that, I put together a guide on why rucking is so hard and how you can make it easier so that you can be consistent.
+Having noticed that, I put together a guide on why rucking is so hard and how you can make it easier so that you can be consistent with it.

 Benefits of Rucking